ravinggenius/conf_conf/README.md

 config();

 export default configure(process.env, {
-	// we can use `ifUndefined` here, as this value may be different for every developer
+	// don't use `ifUndefined` here, as this value should be different for each developer
-	apiKey: {}
+	databaseUrl: {}
 });
 ```